Energy in the Philippines: Electricity

 The Philippines’ demand for electrical energy in 2013 represents a 42.17% increase from 2012, when the demand for energy was at 52,941 GWh.
-It is expected that the country’s demand for power will increase as the Philippines’ population and economy continue to grow.

 The Philippines’ current energy mix highly favors fossil fuels, with coal, natural gas, and oil, accounting for 73.56% of the country's total electrical energy needs, primarily due to their low cost.

-The Philippines's most heavily used energy source is coal.
-Of the country’s 75,266 GWh electrical energy demand in 2013, 32,081 GWh or approximately 42.62% was sourced from coal.
-This heavy dependence on coal is signified by the high number of coal-fired power plants in the country.
-As of March 2016, there were 32 coal-fired power generation facilities connected to the energy grid.
-These facilities are spread throughout the country, although most of them are in Luzon and Visayas.
-The number of coal-fired power plants in the country is set to increase by 25 by the year 2030 to keep up with the Philippines’ growing energy demands.
+Coal is a major fuel in the country’s power mix.
+In 2013, 32,081 GWh—about 42.62% of the Philippines’ 75,266 GWh electricity demand—came from coal.
+As of March 2016, there were 32 coal-fired generation facilities connected to the grid, listed by the Department of Energy for Luzon, the Visayas and Mindanao.
+These plants are spread across the country, with many in Luzon and the Visayas.
+A 2016 report noted plans for about 25 additional coal-fired plants by 2030 to meet projected demand.
+By 2019, coal supplied roughly half of electricity generation, and in 2020 the government said it would follow a mixed energy strategy and announced a ban on new coal power plants.

-Besides coal, the Philippines is also heavily dependent on natural gas.
+Besides coal, the Philippines relies on natural gas.
 The Philippines produced 18,791 GWh of electricity from natural gas in 2013.
 This corresponded to 24.97% of the Philippines’ electrical energy needs during this period.
 As of March 2016, there were a total of 13 natural gas generation facilities connected to the energy grid, 12 of which are in Luzon and one of which is in Cebu on Visayas.

 The Philippines also generates a significant amount of electrical energy from oil, albeit to a lesser degree than compared to coal and natural gas.
 In 2013, the Philippines sourced 5.97% of its energy from oil-based sources.
 As of March 2016, there were a total of 212 gas and diesel-powered facilities in the Philippines.
 The large number of oil-powered power plants is a result of a lower per plant output compared to coal and natural gas.
 Oil-powered power plants can be found dispersed across several provinces in Luzon, Visayas, and Mindanao.

-The Philippines also benefits from sharing of surplus energy supply from Visayas geothermal fields thru Leyte-Luzon HVDC interconnection since 1998.
-The on-going Mindanao-Visayas Interconnection will greatly share to the energy needs of the country as it abundance with Hydro-Electric during rainy seasons.
-The project is set to operate early 2022.
+Since 1998, the Leyte–Luzon HVDC interconnection has allowed transfer of surplus power from Visayas geothermal fields to Luzon.
+In July 2023, the Mindanao–Visayas Interconnection Project (MVIP) began operation, linking the three main island grids.
+These interconnections enable sharing of surplus electricity and provide contingency support when one island experiences shortfalls.
+The Leyte–Luzon 350 kV HVDC scheme has a transfer capability of up to 440 MW; upgrading the existing monopole to a bipole is planned to increase capacity, with full sharing targeted for 2035.

 Renewable energy

 The Government of the Philippines has introduced various policies to foster renewable energy.
 Some of the policies provide an income tax holiday up to seven years, duty-free import of equipment for renewable energy technologies, etc. In 2012, the government launched the new feed-in tariff (FIT).

+For an overview of the commercial rooftop solar sector, see Commercial solar power in the Philippines.